 Regional Tourism Bushfire Recovery Grants

-The Australian Government announced $76 million for rebuilding Australian Tourism in bushfire affected regions to protect jobs, small businesses and local economies by helping get tourists travelling into bushfire affected regions.
-Austrade is administering the Regional Tourism Bushfire Recovery Grants as part of the National Bushfire Recovery Agency initiative, a $10 million grants program.
-Austrade will administer the program, which has been developed in consultation with the National Bushfire Recovery Agency.
+On 11 February 2020, the Australian Government announced $76 million for rebuilding Australian Tourism in bushfire affected regions to protect jobs, small businesses and local economies by helping get tourists travelling into bushfire affected regions.
+Austrade is administering the Regional Tourism Bushfire Recovery Grants program (the Program), a $10 million grants program.

 More information on the Commonwealth Bushfire Relief and Recovery Funding.